mhill10/SalonSolutions/src/ProjectPlan.md

     Create project repository on GitHub
     Create project structure in intellij and push Write project plan
-    List technologies, versions and how they will be used...
-More TBD Document application flow in text and pictures.
+    List technologies, versions and how they will be used Document application flow in text and pictures.
     Problem statement, project plan, screen design and time log pushed to GitHub.
     Add link to list of indie projects in student repo.